composable-logs/composable-logs/README.md

 > ***Composable Logs** is a Python library to run ML/data workflows on stateless compute infrastructure (that may be ephemeral or serverless).*

-This means that Composable Logs can do ML experiment tracking, does it not need a tracking server (or database) to record ML metrics, models or artifacts.
+In particular, Composable Logs supports ML experiment tracking without a dedicated tracking server (and database) to record ML metrics, models or artifacts.
 Instead, these are emitted using the **[OpenTelemetry standard](https://opentelemetry.io/)** for logging.
 This is an open standard in software engineering with growing support.

 For example, log events emitted from Composable Logs can be directed to a JSON-file, or sent to any log storage supporting OpenTelemetry (span) events.
-In either case, one does not need a custom tracking service separate for ML experiments.
+In either case, this means that one does not need a separate tracking service only for ML experiments.

 Composable Logs uses the **[Ray framework](https://www.ray.io/ray-core)** for parallel task execution.